-- Teenagers traveling with other teenagers – operating a vehicle is a task that requires the full attention of the driver.
-When inexperienced drivers are distracted by their passengers, the risk of being involved in a fatal car accident increase greatly.
+- Teenagers traveling with other teenagers – operating a vehicle is a task that requires the driver’s full attention.
+When inexperienced drivers are distracted by their passengers, the risk of a fatal car accident increases greatly.

-- Newly-licensed teenage drivers – within the first few months of licensure, the risk of being involved in a collision is extremely high.
-This is why parents should discourage their teenagers from traveling over long, complicated routes immediately after they receive their license.
+- Newly-licensed teenage drivers – within the first few months of licensure, the risk of collision is extremely high.
+This is why parents should discourage their teenagers from traveling long, complicated routes immediately after receiving their licenses.

 Teenage drivers need lots of guidance and practice before becoming experienced enough to travel with security in mind.
-By thoroughly educating your child on safe driving techniques, you can help them reduce their risk of being involved in a fatal car accident.
+By thoroughly educating your child on safe driving techniques, you can help them reduce their risk of a fatal car accident.

-If you or someone you love has been hurt in an accident caused by an inexperienced and improperly supervised driver, you should not have to pay for the harm you’ve suffered and losses you’ve incurred.
-It is possible that the teen driver should not have been out on the road on their own, should have been properly supervised, or should otherwise not have been behind the wheel when they hit you.
-If this has happened to you, be sure to reach out to our skilled New York car accident lawyers right away at (212) 779-0057 to schedule a free, confidential consultation to discuss your rights.
+If you or someone you love has been hurt in an accident caused by an inexperienced and improperly supervised driver, you should not have to pay for the harm you’ve suffered and the losses you’ve incurred.
+It is possible that the teen driver should not have been out on the road on their own, properly supervised, or not have been behind the wheel when they hit you.
+If this has happened to you, contact our skilled New York car accident lawyers immediately at (212) 779-0057 to schedule a free, confidential consultation to discuss your rights.